suleymanarslan/notebook/quotes/english.md

   * [Omar Khayyám](#omar-khayyám)
   * [Goethe](#goethe)

+> We are what we repeatedly do.
+Excellence, then, is not an act, but a habit.
+― Aristotle

 > Man will become better when you show him what he is like.
 ―  Chekhov